pcarson/maven-pom-xref-util/README.md

 ```commandline
 cd src
 ```
-python3 -m pom_xref_util.pom-xref-file-system.py -d=/home/maven-projects/source-directory -p=<repo prefix to select, empty for all> -i=<comma-separated list of repositories to IGNORE - no spaces between the repo names, just a comma>
+python3 -m pom_xref_util.pom-xref-file-system -d=/home/maven-projects/source-directory -p=<repo prefix to select, empty for all> -i=<comma-separated list of repositories to IGNORE - no spaces between the repo names, just a comma>
 ```
 for more parameter information:
 ```